Finding better ways to provide the materials the world needs

 Since 2015, we’ve been working on this new approach with the Bauxite Residue Research Team in the Sustainable Minerals Institute at UQ, led by .

-Working at alumina refineries in Queensland and the Northern Territory, the research and project teams have refined a robust process that we're now working to scale up in larger trials.
+Working at alumina refineries in Queensland and the Northern Territory, the research and project teams have refined a robust process that we're now working to scale up in broadacre application.

 The team initially ran a lab study at UQ in Brisbane and a small field trial at Gove in the Northern Territory, before setting up a larger field trial at in Gladstone.
-This time, they were working with a bigger sample, with residues treated by seawater.
-This partially neutralises the red mud, but leaves it with high saline levels that local plant species don’t grow in.
+This time, they were working with a large area, with residues treated by seawater.
+This partially neutralises the red mud, but leaves it with high salt levels that local plant species don’t grow in.

 There were other challenges too.